Travel insurance and safety for travellers

 Introduction and Description

-Can you depart on your vacation with the confidence that you have secured the best assistance and medical attention in the event of emergency during your travels?
+Can you depart on your vacation with the confidence that you have secured the best assistance and medical attention in the event of an emergency during your travels?
 Travel insurance is an essential but often overlooked item in the checklist before going on vacation.
 We would like to discuss, in this section, the importance of having travel insurance as part of safety awareness.

 What is Travel Insurance?

-Travel insurance is best described as a financial product to assist travellers and to cover medical expenses and financial and other losses incurred while travelling, either within one's own country, or internationally.
+Travel insurance is best described as a financial product to assist travellers and to cover medical expenses and financial and other losses incurred while travelling, either within one's own country or internationally.
 Travel insurance usually provides cover for emergency evacuation, personal accidents, trip cancellation, baggage loss and various other benefits.

 Many banks and credit card companies provide free travel insurance when you use your credit card to pay in full for your air, bus or train ticket.
 This cover applies between the ages of three months and 75 or 76 years old (depending on the bank that provides your credit card).
 This “automatic cover” may not meet every aspect of your travel insurance needs, and additional cover is available at preferential rates to provide you and your family with more financial protection and peace of mind every time you travel.